Streams

 Listing 17-34: Using the StreamExt::timeout method to set a time limit on the items in a stream

-However, since there are no delays between messages, this timeout does not change the behavior of the program.
+However, because there are no delays between messages, this timeout does not change the behavior of the program.
 Let’s add a variable delay to the messages we send.
 In get_messages, we use the enumerate iterator method with the messages array so that we can get the index of each item we are sending along with the item itself.
 Then we apply a 100 millisecond delay to even-index items and a 300 millisecond delay to odd-index items, to simulate the different delays we might see from a stream of messages in the real world.
 Because our timeout is for 200 milliseconds, this should affect half of the messages.

 Filename: src/main.rs